mdaley/lein-kinesis/README.md

   :plugins [[lein-kinesis "0.1.0"]]
   ...
   :kinesis {:port 12345 ; optional - port on which the service listens, default value is 8023
-            :ssl ; optional - whether ssl is used or not, default value is false }
+            }
   ...
 )